mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:attribute:: mitsuba.Mesh.initialize

-        Must be called at the end of the constructor of Mesh plugins
+        Must be called once at the end of the construction of a Mesh

+        This method computes internal data structures and notifies the parent sensor or emitter (if there is one) that this instance is their internal shape.

+    .. py:attribute:: mitsuba.Mesh.merge

+        Merge two meshes into one

+    .. py:attribute:: mitsuba.Mesh.opposite_dedge

+        Returns the opposite edge index associated with directed edge ``index``

     .. py:attribute:: mitsuba.Mesh.ray_intersect_triangle

+    .. py:attribute:: mitsuba.Mesh.recompute_bbox

+    .. py:attribute:: mitsuba.Mesh.recompute_vertex_normals

     .. py:attribute:: mitsuba.Mesh.vertex_count